kevinrue/unisets/README.md

 ## Example

-This is a basic example which shows you how to create a `BaseSet` object, to store simple associations between genes and sets:
+This is a basic example which shows you how to create a `BaseSets` object, to store simple associations between genes and sets:

 ``` r
 library(uniset)